ChristianGrussler/LRINorm/README.md

 # LRINorm
-MATLAB code for Low-rank Optimization by Low-Rank Inducing Norms and non-convex Douglas-Rachford.
+Low-rank Optimization by Low-Rank Inducing Norms and non-convex Douglas-Rachford in MATLAB.

 ## Purpose:
 Low-rank rank inducing norms and non-convex Proximal Splitting Algoriths attempt to find exact rank/cardinality-r solutions to minimization problems with convex loss functions, i.e., avoiding of regularzation heuristics.
 This project provides MATLAB implementations for the proximal mappings of the low-rank inducing Frobenius and Spectral norms, as well as, their epi-graph projections and non-convex counter parts.